JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 ![squircles](../assets/figures/squircle.png)

-To draw a simple rounded rectangle, supply a corner radius:
+To draw a simple rounded box/rectangle, supply a corner radius.

 ```@example
 using Luxor # hide
 Drawing(800, 250, "../assets/figures/round-rect-1.png") # hide
 origin() # hide
 background("antiquewhite") # hide
+setline(6)
 sethue("black") # hide
-setline(4)
 box(O, 200, 150, 10, :stroke)
+sethue("purple")
+box(O, 260, 220, [0, 15, 40, 80], :stroke)
 finish() # hide
 nothing # hide
 ```

 ![rounded rect 1](../assets/figures/round-rect-1.png)

+The purple box shows how you can specify the radius of each corner separately.

 Or you could smooth the corners of a box, like so: